IODOMI — interior design web app

 Board for freelance & contract work

-We're very excited to share the very first project here, on Dribbble.

-Today we would like to share a shot of designer's profile on IODOMI — a platform that unites professional interior designers and people who need design services.
+We would like to share one more shot of IODOMI project — platform for interior designers and people who need their services.

-Here designer tells a little about himself and his work — mentioning the style categories in which he specializes, uploading his portfolio and adding links to his social media.
+The idea was to create a simple and clean UI in order to make images and photos of interior design look more contrast and catch the eye.

 📩 Interested in UX/UI design and development of mobile or web apps?
 Check out more on www.codepoint.pt and contact us info@codepoint.pt